-(i)Credit Societies:(Excluding PCARDBS, Housing Societies and House Mortgage Banks On Working Capital (ii)PCARDBS: Housing Societies and House Mortgage Banks.
-On the aggregate of loans issued and that recovered during the year under audit (iii)Societies having Credit and Non Credit activities On working capital or sale proceeds, whichever is higher (iv)Societies dealing in goods except coir and consumer societies On sale proceeds of goods (v)Coir Cooperatives societies v(a) On proceeds of coir sold as owner as well as on the commission realised on goods sold as agents. i.
+(i)Credit Societies: (Excluding PCARDBS, Housing Societies and House Mortgage Banks On Working Capital (ii)PCARDBS: Housing Societies and House Mortgage Banks.
+On the aggregate of loans issued and that recovered during the year under audit (iii)Societies having Credit and Non Credit activities On working capital or sale proceeds, whichever is higher (iv)Societies dealing in goods except coir and consumer societies On sale proceeds of goods (v)Coir Cooperatives societies On proceeds of coir sold as owner as well as on the commission realised on v(a) goods sold as agents. i.
 Primary consumer Co-operative societies On sale proceeds of goods ii.
 District whole sale Co-operative consumer stores and Apex consumer Co-operative societies On working capital or sales proceeds of goods, whichever, is higher (vi) Transport Societies.
-On hire charges collected and sale proceeds of articles (A) Farming Societies which accept deposits and Grant loans advances (B)Social welfare societies which accept deposits and grant loans On working capital (vii).Other Societies On Gross income
+On hire charges collected and sale proceeds of articles (A) Farming Societies which accept deposits and Grant loans advances (B) Society welfare societies which On working capital (B)Social welfare societies which accept deposits and grant loans (vii).Other Societies On Gross income

 8.3.
-Rateof audit fees
+Rate of audit fees